 Shore excursions are also planned with seniors in mind.
 There’s not too much walking, but still plenty of opportunity to see the sights and do some shopping, especially for souvenirs.

-Although one of the lures of a senior cruise is being with other seniors, some lines have begun offering cruises which allow seniors to take their grandchildren along.
+Although one of the lures of a senior cruise is being with other seniors, some lines have begun offering cruises that allow seniors to take their grandchildren along.
 It’s proved popular, since it allows the two generations to have a good holiday together (and the grandparents can spoil without any interference from the parents!), and helps create a strong bond.

 Offered during school holidays, the great advantage of being on a liner means that the children don’t have to be constantly supervised, and things are arranged so that during the day there are separate activities for the different age groups.
 Families come together in the evening for meals followed by activities intended to bridge the generation gap.